 When is the ski club open?

 The ski club runs the button tow during the winter season, provided there is enough snow and conditions are suitable.
 The tow runs most weekends and some days during the week, usually from about 11am until about an hour before dusk.
-For the latest updates, call the Snow Line for a pre-recorded message, or check the website or sign up for the Twitter feed.
+For the latest updates, call the Snow Line for a pre-recorded message, check the website or sign up for the Twitter feed.

 What should I bring?

 Bring your ski gear, obviously.
 The walk up to Raise is a steep hike, which will take you about an hour if you are fit - more if you are carrying your kit and the snow is deep.
 If you're a skier then you're best off carrying your boots, if you're a boarder then provided your boots are comfortable they should be fine for the hike.Increasingly our members are using ski touring kit because of its light weight and versatility.

 Try and attach skis and boots/boards to your rucksack or get them on your back if you can as it will make the walk easier.
 Walking poles are a good idea, especially if it's icy or the snow is deep.
 Crampons or spikes are advised if it's icy.
 Bring warm clothing - layers are best because you will need to shed them on the walk up!
 Bring food and something to drink (there is a kettle and water from a nearby spring in the members' hut).

 If you have paid by Paypal, either print out a copy of your receipt, or make sure you can show it to the tow operator on your phone etc. Mobile phone coverage can be patchy but both O2 and Vodafone work at the top of the mountain.